JakkalaRamu2005/postgresql/Readme.md

 e_id  d_id
 it will check whether emp_id is in the emp table the columns which are dependent on other colums we call them as the foreign keys

+Operators:

+comparision
+Like
+distinct
+Limit
+Offset

+coalesce - returns first not null value from the group of values